 Autumn is a colorful time of year, and there is much to see and enjoy outdoors.
 Whether you are traveling, taking pictures, studying the science of leaf change, or just enjoying the vivid array of color, this page offers prime resources for all of these activities.
+This season has had a slow start, but the leaves are changing so take a look and see where to go to find the color.

 This list is divided into several sections: Where to Go, Why Do Leaves Change Color? (the Science of Autumn), Leaf and Tree Identification, and How to Preserve the Memory of Autumn (in photos, leaf pressing, etc.).
 There are also Links for Kids.